nikbearbrown/INFO_7375/README.md

 In this seminar we do research in Computational Skepticism, that is, building systems to answer the question "Why Should I Trust an Algorithms Predictions?”

+As a group, students and any collaborators will be writing a book called "Computational Skepticism."
+Small groups of students will collaborate writing a chapter.
+Two students have already started on their chapter on model interpretability, so you can see what the beginnings of this process looks like here [https://maheshwarappa-a.gitbook.io/ads/](https://maheshwarappa-a.gitbook.io/ads/)

+Once completed the Computational Skepticism book will be available for free online and published with an ISBN through the Banataba project through a publishing site such as https://www.Blurb.com.

+_What is Computational Skepticism?_

+Evidence, as broadly construed, is anything presented in support or opposition of an assertion.
+Creating an automated skepticism pipeline is intended to do three things: 1) accumulate as much evidence for an assertion or question as it can in an automated way, 2) store and search that data and 3) present and visualize that data in an understandable manner.

+There are many forms of evidence in machine learning, all of which are active areas of research.
+The goal of Computational Skepticism is to automate the best practices in all of these areas of research into a single, intuitive framework.
+The forms of automated evidence gathering to be studied include: data quality and completeness, bias and fairness ,  AutoML, model interpretability, causal inference, counterfactual models, deep learning pipelines (AutoDL), time-series pipelines (AutoTS), feature engineering pipelines  AutoFE), autovisualization (AutoViz), reinforcement learning pipelines (AutoRL), evidence knowledge graphs (EKG) and many more.

 _Course Description_

 ‘Trust but verify,’ is a proverb that should be a mantra for the age of artificial intelligence.
 Despite their widespread adoption, machine learning models remain mostly black boxes.
 In spite of this, many who use machine learning to make critical predictions in domains such as finance, telecommunication, healthcare, and many other domains don’t fully understand how machine learning models make their predictions.